 If you need more information about our equipment and services, contact us.

-Marco, the world's leading builder and seller of fishing and deck equipment, today announced the delivery of its first ATEX-certified Marco deck crane.
+Marco, the world's leading builder and seller of fishing and deck equipment, today announced the delivery of an ATEX-certified Marco deck crane.
 This certificate attests that the crane can operate in explosive atmospheres.
 The crane is to be installed on the supply vessel Green Cádiz, currently nearing completion at Astilleros Murueta for Bilbao-based shipowner Green Bay Sur, to work as a service vessel in the port of Algeciras.

 The Green Cádiz is built for use as a service vessel to collect slops from the cleaning of tanks and pollutant waste produced by vessels and offloads them at on-shore processing plants for recycling.